 If your trip involves more remote or exotic destinations, you probably need a travel agent who knows a lot about the area, the culture, and how things work in the area.
-Travel agents are a must to avoid pitfalls that occur with booking exotic trips online.
+Travel agents are a must to avoid the pitfalls that occur with booking exotic trips online.

 Use your credit card when booking a hotel room.

 Hotel reservations and online travel agents require a debit card or credit card with the MasterCard or Visa logo to make a hotel reservation.
-Although some hotels only accept a deposit (which can be refundable or not, depending on their policy) to finalize a room reservation, others need full payment.
+Although some hotels only accept a deposit (which can be refundable or not, depending on their policy) to finalize a room reservation, others require full payment.
 And don’t forget your confirmation number for your hotel reservation.

 Book with Trip.com today for best discount and hassle-free travel

 TRIP.com is a global online travel agency that offers travel deals and promotions for hotels, flights, cars, attractions, tours and more.
 You can use Trip.com to customize your travel experience with its easy-to-use website and app, 24-hour customer support, and secure payment system.
-Trip.com operates in over a dozen languages, including English, Mandarin, Cantonese, Japanese, Korean, German, French and Spanish.
+Trip.com operates in over a dozen languages, including English, Mandarin, Cantonese, Japanese, Korean, German, French, and Spanish.